Music of Final Fantasy XIV: Dawntrail

+Arrangements

+A second album of electronic remixes of Final Fantasy XIV tracks, Pulse: Final Fantasy XIV Remix Album Vol.2, was released on September 24, 2025.
+The 15-track album contains remixes by Shoya Sunakawa, Takafumi Imamura, Saya Yasaki, and Daiki Ishikawa, covering songs from Endwalker and Dawntrail.
+It was also released as three EPs, Session 1, Session 2, and B-Sides, on December 10, 2024, January 9, 2025, and September 24.
+A fourth album of orchestral arrangements, Final Fantasy XIV Orchestral Arrangement Album Vol.4, was released on December 17, 2025, containing 7 tracks and a duration of 19:35.

 Legacy

 Four tracks from Final Fantasy XIV ("Navigator's Glory", "Twilight Over Thanalan", "Primal Judgement", and an orchestral rendition of "Answers" with vocals by Susan Calloway) were included in the Distant Worlds: Music from Final Fantasy Returning Home concert on November 6 and 7, 2010 in Tokyo, Japan, which was released as a CD-DVD package in 2011.
 Those four tracks along with "Beneath Bloodied Banners" were then added to the general setlist options for the international Distant Worlds: Music from Final Fantasy concert tour.
 Tracks from A Realm Reborn were included in the Nintendo 3DS rhythm game Theatrhythm Final Fantasy: Curtain Call.
 An 88-page book of sheet music for piano arrangements of songs from the soundtrack titled Final Fantasy XIV Piano Solo Sheet Music was published by Dream Music Factory in 2010, containing the tracks featured in the mini-albums.
 Dream Music Factory also published piano-arranged sheet music for Before Meteor in 2013 titled Before Meteor: Final Fantasy XIV Piano Solo Sheet Music.
+In April 2026, "Everything Burns" from Dawntrail was used by WWE in a promotional video for the match between Seth Rollins and Gunther at WrestleMania 42.

 A series of concerts of music from Final Fantasy XIV began in 2017, titled Eorzean Symphony.
 The series began in September with a three-night set of concerts in Tokyo performed by the Tokyo Philharmonic Orchestra, led by conductor Hirofumi Kurita.
 It continued in June 2018 with another concert in Los Angeles and in then again in August in Dortmund, Germany.
 An album was released on December 20, 2017 containing music from the Tokyo concerts; a Blu-ray release contains sixteen tracks as well as video from the concerts, while a CD release contains eight tracks.
 The album sold over 13,100 copies.